Mark Martin: 2013

 Martin's 2013 season started with a 3rd-place finish in the 2013 Daytona 500.
 He backed up his strong Daytona finish by winning the pole for the 2013 Subway Fresh Fit 500, becoming the second-oldest driver to win a pole in the NASCAR Sprint Cup Series.
-He finished 21st at Phoenix, followed by a 14th-place finish at 2013 Kobalt Tools 400.
-Martin skipped 2013 Food City 500, where Brian Vickers drove the car.
-When Martin returned at 2013 Auto Club 400, he finished 37th after spinning on the back straightaway late in the race, collecting David Gilliland.
+He finished 21st at Phoenix, followed by a 14th-place finish at the 2013 Kobalt Tools 400.
+Martin skipped the 2013 Food City 500, where Brian Vickers drove the car.
+When Martin returned at the 2013 Auto Club 400, he finished 37th after spinning on the back straightaway late in the race, collecting David Gilliland.

 A few days after the Auto Club 400, Joe Gibbs hired Martin to drive Denny Hamlin's No. 11 FedEx Toyota at the 2013 STP Gas Booster 500 after Hamlin suffered a compression fracture of a vertebra in his lower back after being involved in a crash with Joey Logano on the last lap of the Fontana race.
 In his one appearance in the No. 11, Martin was involved in a melee on lap 180, sustaining damage, and later had a mishap on a pit stop that caused him to be penalized a lap, but he managed to finish tenth.

 Martin returned to the No. 55 at the 2013 NRA 500.
-Following two top-fifteen finishes in his original car in the next two races, Martin qualified tenth at the 2013 Toyota Owners 400, but finished 38th after an accident on lap 348.
+Following two top-15 finishes in his original car in the next two races, Martin qualified tenth at the 2013 Toyota Owners 400, but finished 38th after an accident on lap 348.
 At the 2013 Coca-Cola 600, on lap 324, Martin was involved in a crash with Jeff Gordon and Aric Almirola, which brought out the red flag.

 In early August, it was announced that Brian Vickers would drive the No. 55 full-time starting in 2014.
 Thus, Martin's future status with MWR was left uncertain.

 At the 2013 Pure Michigan 400 at Michigan International Speedway, Martin nearly won before running out of fuel with three laps remaining.
 Afterward, it was announced that Martin would be given an early release from MWR, and would be joining Stewart–Haas Racing to drive the No. 14 Chevrolet, beginning with the 2013 Irwin Tools Night Race at Bristol Motor Speedway.
 Martin drove in all but one race for the remainder of the season as a substitute driver for the injured Tony Stewart.